Are you looking for an easy way to print WooCommerce order emails?

 |Google Workspace / Gmail|

-When you’re done connecting your eCommerce store to the mailer, complete the Setup Wizard and return to your WordPress dashboard.
+When you’re done connecting your eCommerce store to the mailer, continue to the next step of the Setup Wizard to enable your email logs.

 Need a hand?

 At this point, you’ll want to wait for a few order emails to be generated so that you can try printing them out.
-If you don’t want to wait, you can click the Email Test tab to send a basic test email, then continue with the tutorial below.
+If you don’t want to wait, you can go to WP Mail SMTP » Tools » Email Test to send a basic test email, then continue with the tutorial below.

 Great!
 Now you’re logging all of your WooCommerce order emails, let’s go ahead and try printing one out.